jefflester/minitrino/readme.md

 ```

 ### Customizing Images
-If you need to customize an image for a specific use, you can do so via Dockerfiles.
-For example, the Elasticsearch catalog uses this approach to properly execute a bootstrap script at startup.
+If you need to build a custom image, you can do so and structure the Compose file accordingly.
+See the library's root `docker-compose.yml` file for an example of this.

 ### Bootstrap Scripts
 Minipresto supports container bootstrap scripts.
 These scripts **do not replace** the entrypoint (or default command) for a given container.
 The script is copied from the Minipresto library to the container, executed, and then removed from the container.
-Containers are restarted after each bootstrap script execution, **so bootstrap scripts should not restart the container service**.
+Containers are restarted after each bootstrap script execution, **so the bootstrap scripts themselves should not restart the container**.

-To add a bootstrap script, simply add a `bootstrap/` directory in any given module, create a shell script, and then reference the script name in the Compose YAML file:
+To add a bootstrap script, simply add a `resources/bootstrap/` directory in any given module, create a shell script, and then reference the script name in the Compose YAML file:

 ```yaml
 version: "3.7"